JB395/Bits-to-Target-and-Difficulty/README.md

 Returns staking-related information.

-* “enabled”: true means the wallet was launched with staking allowed (command line option “-staking=false” was not used)
+* “enabled”: true means the wallet was launched with staking allowed (command line option `-staking=false` was not used)
-* “staking” true means the wallet is staking (decrypted, mature coins, blockchain synced)
+* “staking”: true means the wallet is staking (decrypted, mature coins, blockchain synced)
-* “errors” gives the various errors (rare)
+* “errors” gives various errors (rare)
 * “currentblocktx” gives the number of transactions in a block mined by the wallet
 * “pooledtx” gives the number of transactions waiting in the mempool
-* “difficulty” gives the PoS target difficulty for the current block.
+* “difficulty” gives the PoS target difficulty for the current block
-* “search-interval” gives either the time in seconds since the wallet began staking or the time since the wallet’s most recent block reward, here one day and one minute.
+* “search-interval” gives either the time in seconds since the wallet began staking or the time since the wallet’s most recent block reward, here one day and one minute
-* “weight” gives the wallet weight (mature coins staking)
+* “weight” gives the wallet weight in Satoshis, move the decimal point eight digits to the left to give these weights in units, here wallet weight is 148 QTUM and the network weight is 12.23 million
-* “netstakeweight” gives the estimated network weight. weight and netstakeweight are given in Satoshis, move the decimal point eight digits to the left to give these weights in units, here wallet weight of 148 QTUM and network weight of 12.23 million
+* “netstakeweight” gives the estimated network weight
-* “expected time” gives the estimate of expected time to a block reward in seconds, here 4.59 months
+* “expected time” gives an estimate of the average expected time to a block reward in seconds, here 4.59 months

 ```
 getstakinginfo